Medline ® Abstract for Reference 38

 of 'Molecular pathogenesis of exocrine pancreatic cancer'

-Department of Pathology, The Johns Hopkins University School of Medicine, Baltimore, Maryland 21231, USA.
+Department of Pathology, Johns Hopkins Medical Institutions, Baltimore, Maryland, USA.